Sustainable Policies

 At the University, we have 11 outlets offering coffee across campus.
 To support our commitment to sustainability, we have appointed six new coffee bean suppliers who prioritise positive impacts on the environment and their communities.
 Our selection criteria had focus on sustainable initiatives, credentials, and social benefits, in addition to price and quality.
 Five of these suppliers are based in Glasgow and Lanarkshire, which helps support local businesses and ensures a low carbon footprint.

-In our barista made coffee we use Mossgiel local and organic whole milk as standard.
+In our barista made coffee we use Mossgiel local and organic whole milk as standard, to ensure you receive a great tasting velvety coffee at all times.
 Please see more information on Mossgiel below.

-Papercup are located just 600 metres away from the University of Glasgow campus, minimising its carbon footprint.
-They also offer discounts to customers who bring their coffee bags or containers.
-Shipments can be made in single-use, fully biodegradable bags.
+Papercup are located just 600 metres away from the University of Glasgow campus, which minimises our carbon footprint of deliveries.
+They use fully biodegradable bags in their packaging and offer discounts to customers who bring their own containers for purchasing coffee.
 Additionally, the roastery reinvests 10% of its profits into training and development and is actively working toward B Corp certification.

-We have developed a bespoke UofG blend with Papercup, from Brazillian and Colombian beans, which will be available from The Western Cafe and soon to purchase in the UofG Shop.
+We have developed a bespoke UofG blend with Papercup, from Brazillian and Colombian beans, which will be available to buy soon from The Western Cafe and the UofG Shop.

 Matthew Algie achieved the world's first coffee triple certification, which includes Fairtrade, Organic, and Rainforest Alliance.
 They also continue to assist coffee producers in obtaining these certifications.
 Matthew Algie has partnered with the John Muir Trust in Scotland to help conserve and protect Scotland's rainforests through their Peak & Wild blend.